garden-io/garden/docs/other-plugins/container.md

 ## Using remote images

-If you're not building the container image yourself and just need to deploy an external image, you need to specify the `image` in the `Deploy` action's `spec`:
+If you're not building the container image yourself and just need to deploy an image that already exists in a registry, you need to specify the `image` in the `Deploy` action's `spec`:

 ```yaml